vadimsj/redland-renovations/README.md

     As a Ruturning visitor, I would like to:
    1. Easily navigate through the website to access different pages and return to the home page if needed.
-    2. Quickly access the call-to-action.
+    2. Quickly contact the company or request a callback.

 - C. Frequent User Goals

     As a Frequent User, I would like to:
    1. Easily navigate through the website to access different pages and return to the home page if needed.
-    2. Quickly access the call-to-action.
+    2. Quickly contact the company or request a callback.

 - D. Website Owner Goals